La Quinta Employment Lawyer For Employers

 Employers in California are required to navigate a maze of state and federal employment regulations.
 It can be difficult to ensure that your company is complying with all applicable laws.
 A simple oversight can quickly result in expensive litigation, even for well-meaning employers.
 Every business should hire an attorney to ensure that the company is protecting its interests and establishing proper relationships with employees.
 As a business owner, you rely on your employees to carry out many business-related practices.
 However, a disgruntled employee can file a claim against your company that can have long-lasting effects on your business.
 Of course, many moderately sized or small businesses in California cannot rely on in-house attorneys to handle all of their legal obligations.
 The Law Office of Karen J. Sloat works with La Quinta, California businesses to counsel and defend them in employment-related legal issues and claims.

 Call us today to discuss how we can help you create business documents, including contracts, employee handbooks, and training manuals, that will help you establish beneficial relationships with your workers.
 Following the worldwide outbreak of COVID-19, our attorneys have worked with businesses to establish best practices and office standards so that those employers can return to work without exposing themselves to new and unprecedented legal risks.
 Our attorneys also defend businesses against allegations of harassment, discrimination, and violations of wage and hour laws.
-Call us at 760-779-1313 for a consultation with one of our La Quinta, California employment law attorneys.
+Call us at 760-779-1313 for a consultation with one of our La Quinta employment lawyers.

 Contracts, Agreements, and Legal Documents for La Quinta, California Businesses